projectionist/loop/README.md

 # README

-An empty C++14 Open GL ES 2.0 scratch project providing drawing context for projections.
+An empty C++14 scratch project providing an OpenGL ES 2.0 drawing context for projections.
+Visit [http://projectionist.array.bz/](http://projectionist.array.bz) for more about projections.
-Visit [http://projectionist.array.bz/projections](http://projectionist.array.bz/projections) for some example projections based on this project.
+Visit [http://projectionist.array.bz/projections](http://projectionist.array.bz/projections) for some example projections based on this repository.

 ## Usage